Skip to main content

 How the site’s three validation surfaces fit together: Testing Suite defines the method, Observatory tracks execution, and Research Notes keep evidence and gaps attached to the product.

 The most useful public testing story is not the dramatic one-million-mutation headline.
-It is the quieter baseline: 25 failure scenarios every plugin has to survive before release.
+It is the quieter baseline: a curated set of failure scenarios every plugin has to survive before release.

 Continue from depth to action: